b3nj4m/hubot/docs/deploying/unix.md

 ## Starting, stopping, and restarting brobbot

-Every brobbot install has a `bin/brobbot` script to handle starting up the brobbot.
+Every brobbot-instance install has a `./index.sh` script to handle starting up the brobbot.
 You can run this command from your git checkout on the server, but there are some problems you can encounter:

 * you disconnect, and brobbot dies
 * brobbot dies, for any reason, and doesn't start again
 * it doesn't start up at boot automatically

-For handling you disconnecting, you can start with running `bin/brobbot` in [screen session](http://www.gnu.org/software/screen/) or with [nohup](http://linux.die.net/man/1/nohup).
+For handling you disconnecting, you can start with running `./index.sh` in [screen session](http://www.gnu.org/software/screen/) or with [nohup](http://linux.die.net/man/1/nohup).

-For handling brobbot dying, and restarting it automatically, you can imagine running `bin/brobbot` in a
+For handling brobbot dying, and restarting it automatically, you can imagine running `./index.sh` in a
 [bash while loop](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-7.html#ss7.3).
 But really, you probably want some process monitoring using tools like [monit](http://mmonit.com/monit/),